 Back in 1898, Major W.S.R.
 Cox and his brother, Captain J.A.
 Cox, started organising golf matches on what is known as “The Old Racecourse” at Weir End, leading to the formation of the Ross Golf Club in 1903.
 There were just 80 members.

 For 22 years, the Club used a course at Alton Court.
-Players had to cross a railway line twice, climb up to a reservoir 150 feet up and avoid the perils of the local rifle range.
-In later years, a Club President was to say that this course would have won the prize for ' the worst course in Europe '.
+Players had to cross a railway line twice, climb up to a reservoir 150 feet and avoid the perils of the local rifle range in order to play.
+In later years, one Club President was known to remark that this course would have “won the prize for the worst course in Europe”.

-The course, which was officially opened by Mr J. J. E. Pennick, President of the English Golf Union on 7th May 1967, has a length of 6,451 yards, with a premium on accuracy due to the attractive but testing, tree-lined fairways.
-The Standard Scratch Score was 73.
+The course (which was officially opened by Mr J. J. E. Pennick, President of the English Golf Union on 7th May 1967) has a length of 6,451 yards with a premium on accuracy due to the attractive but testing tree-lined fairways.